 12. References

-• Include any additional materials, data, or information that supports your case study but might be too detailed for the main body.
+- Add any extra data or details that help your case study but are too detailed for the main sections.

 Adhering to this structured case study format will help you present your case logically.
 However, remember to adapt it based on specific guidelines in your assignment brief and keep the language accessible to your target audience.